 Business activity in the Borough Market begins at 02:00 for wholesale trading.
 If you can be up at that time of the day then perhaps you could get a good deal if you’re buying in bulk and volumes.
 Otherwise, you can go and grab a bargain or two during usual opening hours.

 You can find both food and non-food items in this market but locals regularly go here to get fresh produce from various parts of the country.
-One of the popular items to purchase here is the ostrich burger, especially to City folk.
-They can prepare it for you right there like ‘fast food’ or you can take them home and cook at home.
+You can also find goodies from other countries here like mate, the national tea of Argentina.
+It’s also a great place to grab a bite to eat.
 For me, I usually come here for the best brownies.

 Borough Market is always heaving with people – locals and visitors alike.
 Tourists come here to get a feel of the local life.
 But even though it has become quite known to visitors, Borough Market will always be a Londoner’s market.